Trzemeszno: World War II

 During the German invasion of Poland at the start of World War II, it was the site of Polish defense, and on 11 September 1939 German troops carried out a massacre of dozens of Polish defenders in the town (see Nazi crimes against the Polish nation).
 Soon afterwards, the Germans carried out mass arrests of local notable Poles during the genocidal Intelligenzaktion campaign.
 In late 1939, the occupiers carried out expulsions of Poles, mainly families of massacred Polish defenders and families of Poles who were murdered or deported to concentration camps during the Intelligenzaktion.
 Expelled Poles were deported to the General Government in the more eastern part of German-occupied Poland, while their houses, shops and workshops were handed over to German colonists as part of the Lebensraum policy.
 The Germans renamed the town to Tremessen.
 A pre-war monument to Polish insurgents of the Greater Poland uprising was destroyed, and schools, libraries and the church were closed.
+Several Poles who were either born or lived and worked in Trzemeszno, including participants of the Greater Poland uprising of 1918–1919 and Polish–Soviet War of 1919–1921, were murdered by the Russians in the Katyn massacre in 1940.

-However, terrorized residents did not remain passive.
+Terrorized residents did not remain passive.
 There were local units of the Home Army and Grey Ranks secret resistance organizations.
 Artur Baumgart, commander of the local Home Army unit, and organizers of the Grey Ranks unit were arrested by the Germans in 1942–1943, and eventually sentenced to death and executed.
 In Trzemeszno, Polish resistance members from other places were imprisoned and sentenced to death.

+Recent period

 After 1945, residents of Trzemeszno faced many difficult tasks.
 "Citizen Committees" were responsible for restoring closed enterprises and community services.
 The greatest challenge was restoration of the basilica church and secondary school which had been burned down by retreating German troops.

 Rapid development of Trzemeszno took place in the 1960s and 1970s.
-The largest enterprise, employing over 1,000 people, was Pomorskie Zakłady Materiałów Izolacyjnych “Izopol” (factory producing insulation materials).
-“Izopol” played an important role as a financial supporter and developer of the town.
+The largest enterprise, employing over 1,000 people, was Pomorskie Zakłady Materiałów Izolacyjnych "Izopol" (factory producing insulation materials).
+Izopol played an important role as a financial supporter and developer of the town.

 In 1975–1998, it was administratively located in the Bydgoszcz Voivodeship.
 In 1999, due to the administrative reform of Poland, Trzemeszno became a part of the Gniezno powiat and the Greater Poland Voivodeship.

+Transport

+Trzemeszno lies on national road 15 which connects it to Gniezno and Inowrocław.

+Trzemeszno has a station on the important Poznań-Toruń railway line.